On the limits of agency in agent-based models: Background

 In this section, we define the tasks of simulating, calibrating, and analyzing an ABM.
 We introduce the relevant notation and definitions to formulate the presented experiments.
-We also formalize the notion of an LLM-agent within an ABM and give a protocol on how to scale LLM-based agent simulations to large populations.
+We also formalize the notion of an agent within an ABM and motivate the challenge in scaling LLM-based agent simulations to large populations.